Single-shot sorting of M\"ossbauer time-domain data at X-ray free-electron lasers: Results

-Next, we assess if the data indeed comprises different dynamics classes, by evaluating the quality and consistency of the clustering.
+{\bf Clustering quality.} Next, we assess if the data indeed comprises different dynamics classes, by evaluating the quality and consistency of the clustering.
 For this, we use the silhouette score~\cite{rousseeuw1987silhouettes}, which quantifies how similar a shot is to the other elements of its own cluster, on a scale given by its distance to the other clusters.
-The measure compares the distance $\bar{d}_i$ of shot $i$ to the averaged time-domain data of its own cluster normalized by its standard deviation, with the respective distance $\bar{d'}_i$ to the second cluster.
-The silhouette score of a cluster then is evaluated as $s_i = (\bar{d}_i - \bar{d'}_i)/\mathrm{max}\{\bar{d}_i, \bar{d'}_i\}$, and thus ranges from $-1$ to $+1$.
+The measure compares the distance $\bar{d}_i$ of shot $i$ to the averaged time-domain data of its own cluster, with the respective distance $\bar{d'}_i$ to the second cluster.
+The silhouette score of a shot $i$ then is evaluated as $s_i = (\bar{d}_i - \bar{d'}_i)/\mathrm{max}\{\bar{d}_i, \bar{d'}_i\}$, and thus ranges from $-1$ to $+1$.
 A high score requires that the distance of shot $i$ to its own cluster is much smaller than the distances to the shots of the other clusters, $\bar{d}_i \gg \bar{d'}_i$.
-Therefore, a high mean silhouette score $\bar s_j$ averaged over all elements in cluster $j$ indicates that indeed a separate dynamics class was successfully identified in the data.
-As a measure for the overall clustering quality $\mathcal{S}$ of both clusters, we use the minimum of the average scores of the two clusters $\mathcal{S} = \mathrm{min}_{j\in\textrm{clusters}}\{\bar s_j\}$ to ensure that both dynamics classes are well-represented.
-This clustering quality measure can be simply extended to more clusters and can be used to identify the optimal number of clusters, which in our case results in two clusters as expected.
+An example of the silhoutte scores of the individual shots is displayed in Supplemental Fig.~\ref{fig:silhouette}.
+A high mean silhouette score $\bar s_c$ averaged over all elements in cluster $c$ indicates that indeed a separate dynamics class was successfully identified in the data.
+As a measure for the overall clustering quality $\mathcal{S}$ of both clusters, we use the minimum of the average scores of the two clusters $\mathcal{S} = \mathrm{min}_{c\in\textrm{clusters}}\{\bar s_c\}$ to ensure that both dynamics classes are well-represented.
+This clustering quality measure generalizes to more clusters and can be used to identify the optimal number of clusters, which in our case results in two clusters as expected.